winngwephyo9/TestingNote/README.md

             if (loaderContainer) loaderContainer.style.display = 'none';
         };

-        // Send the combined data to the worker objWorker.postMessage({
+        // Send the material file and the ARRAY of obj files to the worker objWorker.postMessage({
-            combinedObjContent: combinedObjContent,
+            allObjContents: allObjContents,
             mtlContent: mtlContent
         });